OpusOpenFinance/Documentation/docs/en/Open-Finance/Plataforma-OpusOpenFinance/Integração/Jornada-de-Ux/consentimento/app2as/OOF-App-Móvel.md

 ## Open API Specification

-The definitions of the REST API provided by the Authorization Server for the mobile app can be found [here][API-Mobile]
+The definitions of the REST API provided by the Authorization Server for the mobile app can be found [here][API-Mobile].

 ## Mock for Integration